Ice Storms and Email Etiquette: A Reminder

 If I were to respond, it would be after I am all caught up (if at all).
 Why would I prioritize responding to someone who didn’t follow the rules and read my website before making demands?

-Several others reinforced what I’ve written about before.
-Unfortunately, I believe too many think about what they want at any given moment without considering the person on the other side.
+Several others reinforced what I’ve written about before, to not assume or accuse when emailing follow-ups.
+Unfortunately, too many think about what they want at any given moment without considering the person on the other side.

-So, yes, I’m relaying this from what I saw as the owner of a little email etiquette website — but this attitude is pervasive (on and off-line).
-I see this through my other websites as well.
+So, yes, I’m relaying this from what I saw as the owner of a little email etiquette website.
+Sadly this attitude is pervasive (on and off-line).
+I see this through my other websites and social media as well.

 Before you send that terse or demanding follow-up, maybe stop and think.
-Try not to assume someone is sitting there twiddling their thumbs and not responding to you.
+Try not to assume someone is sitting there twiddling their thumbs and ignoring to you.

 Follow-Up Suggestions